vyshnavi-pvr/damg-project/README.md

-Storing data in AWS S3 bucket and retrieving it, Docker , FastAPI - Vyshnavi Pendru Data Science, EDA, Modeling & Analysis, Model-as-a-service in FastAPI, Analysis & Model in Streamlit - Moksha Doshi
+Storing data in AWS S3 bucket and retrieving it, Docker , FastAPI - Vyshnavi Pendru

+Validation of data using Great Expectations, Data Science, EDA, Modeling & Analysis, Model-as-a-service in FastAPI, Analysis & Model in Streamlit - Moksha Doshi